networknt/light-doc/content/en/tutorial/eventuate/developer/service-dev.md

 in the above step.
 There is a cdc-service available and it can be started with other command side services and share the same hybrid command server.

-Here is the steps to start both command server and query server.
+Here are the steps to start both command server and query server.

 ```
 cd ~/networknt/light-docker